Publish entities

 • Use taskCatalog to publicize the assets tasks.
 The asset can listen for, and act upon, any task assigned to it, matching its specified taskDefinition.

 • Use health to define the health status of the asset.
+Health reporting is exclusive to assets.
+Tracks and geo-entities never report health.
 When an asset sends updates to Lattice, Lattice automatically sets health.connection_status to CONNECTION_STATUS_ONLINE.
 If there are no updates after one minute, the field value changes to CONNECTION_STATUS_OFFLINE.
+Alongside the top-level health_status, report at least one entry in components to describe the health of an individual subsystem, such as the drone’s battery.

 1"ontology": {